-NOTICE: Before you undo the last system restore, save and close all open files and exit any open programs.
+Do not NoTICE: Before you undo the last system restore, save and close all open files and exit any open programs.
 Do not alter, open, or delete any files or programs until the system restoration is complete.

 - 1 Click Start→ All Programs→ Accessories→ System Tools→ System Restore. - 2 Click Undo my last restoration and click Next.